Motion to Take Note

 That was also broadly the message of the Cabinet Office central policy review committee at that time, as the noble Baroness, Lady Blackstone, may recall.

-“the victories won by preventative medicine are much the most important for mankind”.
+“the victories won by preventive medicine are much the most important for mankind”.

 When death, disablement, injury and social distress could be avoided, even with a net saving of public expenditure over time, it seems extraordinary that a double bonus was ignored.
 I strongly support recommendation 30.